nrai14/translate-clean-api/README.md

 ### Step 4: Check results
 * Open the results/translatedWords.xlsx file to view the translations
 * Each target langauge will have its own sheet

+## Step 5: Stop Service
+- When you're finished, run this in the terminal:
+* docker-compose down

 ### Things to note:
 * There could be excel file compatibility issues - e.g. on macOS, if the file doesn't open immediately, please use Google Sheets